Eric Maschwitz: Career

 This requisition enabled the British occupation troops to start broadcasting programmes for their soldiers in northern Germany, and was the nucleus for the British Forces Network (BFN), inaugurated with Maschwitz's help in July 1945, eventually to become the British Forces Broadcasting Service (BFBS).

 In 1947, Maschwitz became chairman of the Songwriters' Guild of Great Britain, which was founded by Ivor Novello, Sir Alan Herbert, Eric Coates, Haydn Wood, Richard Addinsell and others, for the encouragement and protection of British popular music.
 He was the first Vice Chair and Chairman from July 1948 for one year, and again between December 1954 and April 1958.

 In 1958, near the start of the BBC/ITV ratings wars, he rejoined the BBC as Head of Television Light Entertainment.

 Maschwitz left to join the rival ITV in 1963.
 During the course of his varied entertainment career, Maschwitz also adapted French comedies such as Thirteen For Dinner; wrote the book and lyrics for numerous musicals, amongst them Balalaika, Summer Song, which used the music of Dvorak, Happy Holiday (based on Arnold Ridley's play The Ghost Train), and Zip Goes a Million, which was written specially for George Formby; and he was the creator of the radio series Café Collette.
-He also edited the Radio Times, and turned his hand to the detective novel: Death at Broadcasting House, co-written with Val Gielgud and published in 1931, revolves around a radio play disrupted by the murder of one of the cast.
+He also edited the Radio Times, and turned his hand to the detective novel: Death at Broadcasting House, co-written with Val Gielgud and published in 1934, revolves around a radio play disrupted by the murder of one of the cast, which was also filmed in the same year, under the same title.

-Maschwitz was married twice: first to Hermione Gingold, who was granted a divorce in 1945, and then immediately to Phyllis Gordon, they lived at 12 Dorset House, Gloucester Place, London NW1.
-She remained his wife until his death at an Ascot Nursing Home in Sunninghill, Berkshire.

 His autobiography, No Chip On My Shoulder, was published by Herbert Jenkins in 1957.

 He was created an Officer of the Order of the British Empire (OBE) in 1936.

+Personal life

+On 25 January 1926, Maschwitz married the actress Hermione Gingold Divorcing in April 1945, Maschwitz married Phyllis Crawford Gordon on 14 November.

+Maschwitz died on 27 October 1969, aged 68, at Ascot Nursing Home in Sunninghill, Berkshire.